N0-0NE-Dev/NoFasel/README.md

    gradlew assembleRelease
    ```

-   or
+   to build the release apk or:

    ```
    gradlew assembleDebug
    ```

    to build the development client.

 7. You can find the apk file in `./android/build/outputs/apk/release` or `./android/build/outputs/apk/debug` depending on which command you used